-2.9 Lid Lock
+3.10 Lid Lock

-The Phase 7 Washer uses the same lid lock that is used on the Phase 6 series 11 & 12 machines.
-The difference being is that the lid is now locked for the entire cycle.
-When the lid is locked the Lid Locked LED will illuminate.
+The Washer uses a lid lock to secure the lid closed, which is locked for the entire cycle.
+When locked the Lid Locked LED will illuminate.
 Once the spin has completed, the lock will release and the lid can be opened.
 To open the lid during the cycle the START/PAUSE button must be pressed, the machine will come to a halt, and the lid locked LED will extinguish.